adamstephensen/my-bot-bot/MyBotBot.BotAssets/FAQs/BotFAQs.md

 Watch out for some pitfalls with bot design navigation
 - https://docs.microsoft.com/en-gb/bot-framework/bot-service-design-navigation

-## How can I get app settings into my bot?
-The trick is to put them into local.settings.json on your dev machine and then to read them from App Settings in Azure.
-Check out https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#environment-variables for more info.

 ## What are the common mistakes ?
 There are a lot of common mistakes made with bots.
 1. Bad navigation https://docs.microsoft.com/en-gb/bot-framework/bot-service-design-navigation